MicrosoftDocs/dynamics-365-customer-engagement/ce/edw/product-key-not-valid.md

 ---
-title: "Microsoft Dynamics 365 product key is not valid or cannot be used with the current deployment | Microsoft Docs" ms.custom: "" ms.date: "10/01/2018" ms.reviewer: ""
+title: "Microsoft Dynamics 365 for Customer Engagement product key is not valid or cannot be used with the current deployment | Microsoft Docs" ms.custom: "" ms.date: "10/01/2018" ms.reviewer: ""